 - Producing a portfolio of work showing a personal response to a given starting point.
 This will result in a five-hour mock exam - Creating a second portfolio of work, exploring a given subject from an exam paper with a choice of five themes.
 This is a ten-hour exam over two days, creating a final piece - All work is internally assessed and externally moderated

-- Publishing
+- Publishing, advertising, fashion

-- Media
+- Media, photography

-- Architecture
+- Architecture, engineering, interior design, landscaping

-- Museums/galleries
+- Museums/galleries, teaching

-- Photography
+- Therapy

-- Film/animation
+- Film/animation, set design

-- 3D design
+- Graphic design, illustration, special effects

 Business